QMSTR/web/content/blog/qmstr-milestone-2-report.md

 interact with the master.
-Based on the functionality provided with this release, the team will focus on implementing a number of real-life use cases that will be published on the project web site and serves as references on how to use the toolchain.
+Based on the functionality provided with this release, the team will focus on implementing a number of real-life use cases that will be published on the project web site and serve as references on how to use the toolchain.

 ## Key features